For UK planning consultants and architects

 Projects

-Group chats by client, site or appeal.
+Group chats by client, site or project: an appraisal, a pre-app, an appeal.
 One project per job.

 Bookmarks

-Save the cases that matter to each project for later.
+Save the decisions that matter to each project for later.

 Your files, on hand